nonfx/codepipes-tutorials/dependency-demo/readme.md

 4. it should show the classifications chain in the center of screen
 5. Click on "Create Set" button

-## Install the Code Pipes bundle
+## Install via Code Pipes bundle
 The bundle contains the environment, application, integration and deployment definitions.
 Installing the bundle means creating all the required entities automatically.
+And running all pipelines automatically.

 The bundle can be added from CLI or UI.

-Note: We want to skip the app deployment for now because the app dependencies needs to be added separately before we can deploy the app.

 ### Using CLI